issamqasas/cdc/README.md

 ## **step 5: Loading the Data from Source table to Destination table**
 - create the following tables
+  before inserting new data on users table , you have to make a full load for source users to targetusers , then enable the cdc , we will assume no one is currently working on users table after the full load and before the enabling of CDC .

 ```sql

 CREATE TABLE [dbo].CDC_Control (